 Benefits of Private Home Sales for the Buyer

-As the buyer of home sold by a private party, you have direct access to the owners who possess all the ready facts, information, and history of the home.
+As the buyer of a home sold by a private party, you have direct access to the owners who possess all the ready facts, information, and history of the home.
 By contrast, real estate agents often are unable to answer all your questions.
 For example, What exactly has been done to the various rooms, floors, or walls?
 And what might be included in the offer, as well as possible possession dates?

 The owners have lived in the house and therefore have personal knowledge of the house and neighborhood.
 They can tell you useful details, such as which rooms get the most natural light, the average cost of utilities in winter and summer, and what kinds of people live in the neighborhood.